Girobank: Operations

-The government, with the advice of consultants Cooper Brothers, gave a "Green Light" to the continuation plan.
-However charges were doubled for the majority of customers, the 'same day' service was changed to a 'next day' service, and staffing was reduced from 3,500 to 3,000.
+The early years of National Giro were unprofitable.
+In 1969 National Giro partnered with the Mercantile Loan Company to provide loans to account holders, which was a significant stimulation of account growth.
+When a Conservative government came to power in 1970, there were pressures on the government to close the still loss-making operation.
+The government, with the advice of consultants Cooper Brothers, gave its approval to a continuation plan.
+However, charges were doubled for the majority of customers, the 'same day' service was changed to a 'next day' service, and staffing was reduced from 3,500 to 3,000.